FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolchartbar.md

 ### <a id="methods-hotkeyswitchlegend"/>**HotKeySwitchLegend(HotKey)**

-Overwrite a HotKey to Switch Legend Chart.
+Overwrite a HotKey to Switch Legend Chart when EnabledInteractionUser is active.
 Default value is 'F3'

 ```csharp
 IControlChartBar HotKeySwitchLegend(HotKey value)